 Dressing the part is key to making sure you stay safe, secure, and comfortable throughout your hike.

 Reader's Digest, hiking apparel should include synthetic clothing that wicks water and perspiration away from your skin (i.e. stay away from cotton clothing), nylon sock liners to wear under your socks so your feet won't get irritated, and the proper hiking shoes that will support your body throughout your outdoor adventures.
+08

 Don't Leave Anything Behind (That Includes Your Trash)

 Pollution and littering are huge problems for the environment these days, so the last thing you want to do is contribute to that in any way during your summertime hikes.
 I know it's all too easy to let that granola bar wrapper fall to the ground when you reach for a snack in your backpack, but it's just as easy to shove the trash in your bag and throw it out at home later on.

 Remember To Check Yourself From Head To Toe Afterward

 Unfortunately, ticks are a big risk that comes with the joys of hiking — but rest assured, they're totally avoidable, and as long as you catch them quickly if they

-Make sure you thoroughly check your body after your hikes, and wash your hiking clothing ASAP to remove any pesky insects that might've tried to make their way home with you.
+thoroughly check your body after your hikes, and wash your hiking clothing ASAP to remove any pesky insects that might've tried to make their way home with you.